ezavesky/udnd_09_robo_replacements/README.md

 </ul></td></tr>

 <tr><td><strong>AI (250)</strong>
-a system for training and evaluating placement of blocks to guess visual patterns was implemented -- due to timing this was not hooked into the main VR experience -- instead, only a supplemental 2D learner application was created to help create training data for online models in the game; agin though the models were not completed. <strong>(partially completed)</strong>
+a system for training and evaluating placement of blocks to guess visual patterns was implemented -- due to timing this was not hooked into the main VR experience -- instead, only a supplemental 2D learner application was created to help create training data for online models in the game; again though the models were not completed. <strong>(partially completed)</strong>
 <ul><li>method for feature exgtraction was created but actual classificaiton was not fully completed - <a target="_new" href="https://youtu.be/cj1P0A9aLzI?list=PLP6hAB9G6NbGH7MubiU66SX7FY8zyJqUJ&t=134">example from seeing task</a>, <a target="_new" href="build_learner3d.zip">example supplementary data collection app</a></li>
 </ul></td></tr>